 6. Reduced legal liabilities and management issues

-Employing staff in any country comes with a lot of regulation, compliance, administration, tax and cost implications.
+Employing staff in any country comes with a lot of regulation, compliance, administration, tax, and cost implications.
 Some countries and sectors are more burdensome than others.
-Hiring offshore staff via a Philippine outsourcing supplier means that you can protect yourself from the exposure and recourse of employing people in-house, or direct.

 7. Data security and privacy